isomerpages/mlaw-corp/pages/eservices.md

 permalink: /e-services/
 breadcrumb: E-Services
 ---
-The Ministry of Law eServices will be undergoing maintenance on the following dates:
+The following e-Services will be undergoing maintenance and will be intermittantly inaccessible on Friday, 17 Mar 2023 from 6 p.m. to 8 p.m.:

-* 10 March 2023 (Fri) 7:00pm to 11 March 2023 (Sat) 1:00am
+•	Legal Services Regulatory Authority

+•	Exemptions

+•	Community Mediation Centre

 We apologise for any inconvenience caused.